Baseball is a trendy game, but like other sport, many people may find it less exciting or interesting.

 Last year’s weight problems were well documented (he once ballooned up to 275 pounds), but it was no secret that Sandoval would need to get back on track this season.

-Fans have also watched a bit too closely for any sign of tobacco use throughout the years given how often players seem like they want one without ever actually inserting their chew into their mouths.
+Fans have watched a bit too closely for any sign of tobacco use, given how often players seem to want one without inserting their chew into their mouths.

 What is MLB doing to Ban Tobacco?

 In recent years, Major League Baseball has taken steps to discourage the use of smokeless tobacco among players.

 Smoking smokeless tobacco is currently prohibited in minor league baseball and banned in several Major League cities.

 Cities like San Francisco, Boston, and Los Angeles.
 The Major League Baseball Players Association has also agreed to ban players from using tobacco.

 Also they are providing the resources, training and support to help players quit tobacco.